1backend/1backend/README.md

   </div>
 </p>

+## Overview

+Although web frameworks are abundant and sophisticated, they’re not built with microservices architectures in mind and often struggle to scale across large fleets of servers.
+As a result, many startups and enterprise teams hand‑roll their own distributed platforms—there simply isn’t a clear winner in this space.
+Unlike the more unified JavaScript ecosystem, the backend world remains highly fragmented by a multitude of languages and tools.

+When organizations venture into this territory, they can suffer—and even endure a 100×—productivity drop.
+At first, they may shrug it off—after all, they can hire more expensive engineers—but in practice, lengthy rewrites or “next‑generation platforms” can grind an entire company to a halt, costing market leaders their competitive edge.

+Conceived in the author’s mind for over ten years, 1Backend aspires to be the operating system for distributed backend applications—offering a unified, scalable foundation that finally brings cohesion and efficiency to a fragmented landscape.

+## Context

 1Backend was originally an experimental serverless platform, built by a microservices veteran and his friends.
 It gained interest back in 2017, but development paused as the team moved on to other ventures.

 Years later, while building an on-premise AI platform, the original creator realized there was still no microservices backend that fully matched their vision.